 Register of HMOs

-We must maintain a public register of Licensed houses of multiple occupation (HMOs).
+We must maintain a public register of Licenced houses of multiple occupation (HMOs).
 This is required under the Housing Act 2004 Part II.
-The register shows all licensed HMOs in Cornwall.
+The register shows all licenced HMOs in Cornwall.

 |View the register of Houses of Multiple Occupation (HMOs) >|

 Report a concern about an HMO

 If you are worried about a property that appears to be shared by a large number of people, please let us know by competing the following form.

 Information for HMO tenants

 What is the legal definition of a HMO?

 Under the Housing Act 2004, a building or part of a building is an HMO if:

 Duties of the HMO Manager